josiahn99/kc1yqn-website/projects/propagation/index.md

 ---
 # VHF / UHF Propagation Analysis

+### Page is a work in progress, as a I develop my ideas for what approach I'd like to take to this

 ### Question
 What kind of propagation can I expect for VHF/UHF under normal conditions and beyond?